TekkaGB/FileDaddy/README.md

 After installing the mods you want, you can reorganize the priority of the list by simply dragging and dropping the rows in your desired position.
 You can also click the checkboxes to the left of the mods to enable/disable them.
 Mods higher up on the list will have higher priority.
 This means that if more than one mod modifies the same file, the highest mod's file will be the one used.

 Once you got your loadout setup, simply click the Build button and wait for it to notify you that it is finished building.
 After that, you can finally press the Launch button to start the game with your newly built loadout!

+### Updating FileDaddy
+As of v1.2.0, FileDaddy will check for updates for itself from GameBanana and prompt you to install it if it exists.
+This check will only happen if FileDaddy isn't launched by clicking 1-click Install from a mod page.
+It will then download, extract, replace, and restart after confirmation.

+If any error with the auto updates were to occur please report it to me.
+You can then update manually by downloading the latest release and drag, drop, and overwrite its extracted contents over your current installation.

 ## Folder Structure
 As of v1.1.0, folder structure no longer matters!
 FileDaddy will just look through the entire assets folder until it finds the matching file name instead of relying on the folder path.
 Do note that if the mod download has multiple variations in the same folder, that it will go by alphanumeric order by folder names.
 So please keep variations separated.
 Exectuables, however, are still not supported yet.